AdithyaKaushik-ds/Demand-Forecasting-for-Shared-Micro-Mobility-Services/README.md

 # Demand-Forecasting-for-Shared-Micro-Mobility-Services

-This project focuses on analyzing and modeling the demand for a shared electric cycle rental service in a major urban Indian environment.
-The goal was to identify key factors influencing usage patterns and build a predictive model to assist in operational and strategic decision-making.
+This project explores the factors influencing demand for shared electric bikes using two years of hourly rental data.
+The analysis centers around uncovering patterns through EDA and validating assumptions with statistical hypothesis testing.

 📌 Key Highlights

-Performed comprehensive exploratory data analysis (EDA) to assess seasonal trends, user segmentation (casual vs. registered), and weather impact.
+Performed detailed exploratory data analysis to understand usage trends by hour, day, season, and weather; handled outliers and engineered time-based features.

-Engineered relevant features including datetime decomposition (hour, weekday, season), and assessed multicollinearity among predictors.

-Built and evaluated multiple regression models including Linear Regression, Ridge, Lasso, and Decision Trees to predict daily and hourly demand.

-Derived business insights such as higher demand during working hours, significant seasonal patterns, and weather sensitivity affecting casual riders more than registered ones.
+Used correlation heatmaps, distribution plots, and boxplots to reveal relationships between rental counts and independent variables.

+Conducted Shapiro-Wilk and Levene's tests to validate assumptions of normality and equal variance before statistical testing.

+Applied t-tests (weekdays vs weekends), ANOVA/Kruskal-Wallis tests (weather and season impacts), and Chi-square tests (weather-season dependence) to derive actionable insights.

+Findings support strategic decisions like seasonal promotions, time-based pricing, and weather-aware operational planning.

 🧰 Tools & Techniques